chronotope/chrono-tz/README.md

 			5:00	-	+05
 ```

-- Strings cannot be parsed into appropriate datetimes currently, they can only be printed out.
-  Chrono handles fixed offsets only for parsing.
 - Currently no rustc-serialize or serde support.
 - With the current version of [`zoneinfo_parse`][zoneinfo_parse] negative offsets with nonzero
   minutes and/or seconds are handled incorrectly.
 I have submitted a pull request to fix this